 Finally, encourage a "fail fast" culture.
-Salespeople should take risks -- from trying a new prospecting technique to using different negotiation strategies.
+Salespeople should take risks — from trying a new prospecting technique to using different negotiation strategies.
 As long as they document their results and share them widely, it’s okay if they don’t succeed.
 The results will help everyone learn and improve.

-Step 1: Accept and incorporate feedback
+Accept and incorporate feedback.

-A great manager listens to her team -- and more importantly, reacts to their feedback.
+A great manager listens to their reps — and more importantly, reacts to their feedback.
 Are they frustrated with the way training is currently delivered?
-She tries to find a better format.
+A good manager tries to find a better format.

 Even if sales managers can’t follow through on everything, showing effort will win them a lot of trust.

-That means managing to results instead of activities, letting reps work from wherever they’re most successful instead of requiring their butts be in chairs at the office, and not asking them to spend precious hours filling out reports that aren’t meaningful.
+That means managing results instead of activities, letting reps work from wherever they’re most successful instead of requiring them to be at the office, and not asking them to spend precious hours filling out pointless reports.

-Step 3: Keep your word
+Keep your word.

 These are just as important and contribute equally to the sales manager's reputation for being trustworthy.

 If possible, it should be measurable so everyone knows where they stand.
 You also want a vision that the team is excited about, so consider including them in the planning process.

 Regularly bring up your team’s progress and reference individual contributors.
 Doing so reinforces the vision and keeps it top-of-mind for your reps.
-To give you an idea, imagine one of the tenets of your sales vision is “Become industry thought leaders."
+To give you an idea, imagine one of the tenets of your sales vision is, "Become industry thought leaders."